ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 {% highlight Java %}
-final URI templateURI = ...; // the URI of the template final Map<String, String> options = ...; // can be empty, if you have a Generation use GenconfUtils.getOptions(generation) List<Exception> exceptions = new ArrayList<>();
+final URI templateURI = ...; // the URI of the template

+// can be empty, if you are using a Generation use GenconfUtils.getOptions(generation) final Map<String, String> options = ...;
+List<Exception> exceptions = new ArrayList<>();

+final ResourceSet resourceSetForModels = M2DocUtils.createResourceSetForModels(exceptions , key, new ResourceSetImpl(), options);

-final IQueryEnvironment queryEnvironment = org.eclipse.acceleo.query.runtime.Query.newEnvironmentWithDefaultServices(null); // if you are using a Generation use GenconfUtils.getQueryEnvironment(resourceSetForModels, generation) and skip M2DocUtils.prepareEnvironmentServices() call final ResourceSet resourceSetForModels = M2DocUtils.createResourceSetForModels(exceptions , key, new ResourceSetImpl(), options);
+// if you are using a Generation use GenconfUtils.getQueryEnvironment(resourceSetForModels, generation) final IQueryEnvironment queryEnvironment = M2DocUtils.getQueryEnvironment(resourceSetForModels, templateURI, options); // delegate to IServicesConfigurator

-M2DocUtils.prepareEnvironmentServices(queryEnvironment, resourceSetForModels, templateURI, options); // delegate to IServicesConfigurator final IClassProvider classProvider = new ClassProvider(this.getClass().getClassLoader()); // use M2DocPlugin.getClassProvider() when running inside Eclipse try (DocumentTemplate template = M2DocUtils.parse(resourceSetForModels.getURIConverter(), templateURI, queryEnvironment, classProvider, monitor)) {
+final IClassProvider classProvider = new ClassProvider(this.getClass().getClassLoader()); // use M2DocPlugin.getClassProvider() when running inside Eclipse
+try (DocumentTemplate template = M2DocUtils.parse(resourceSetForModels.getURIConverter(), templateURI, queryEnvironment, classProvider, monitor)) {
     // use the template
 } finally {
     M2DocUtils.cleanResourceSetForModels(key, resourceSetForModels);
 }
 {% endhighlight %}